Skip to main content

 cliproxy:

-backend: plus # Default: plus
+backend: original # Default: original

 Behavior:

-• Backend-specific binaries stored in ~/.ccs/bin/original/ and ~/.ccs/bin/plus/
+• Backend-specific binaries stored in ~/.ccs/cliproxy/bin/original/ and ~/.ccs/cliproxy/bin/plus/

 Provider Requirements: